singnet/covid-simulation/simulation_parameters.md

 ## mask_efficacy

-When a location is spreading infection amongst humans inside it, every time a contagious human which is weariung a mask encounters a susceptible human, a _flip coin_ test with probability equals to `mask_efficacy` is performed to check is the mask prevented the susceptible human from being infected.
+When a location is spreading infection amongst humans inside it, every time a contagious human which is wearing a mask encounters a susceptible human, a _flip coin_ test with probability equals to `mask_efficacy` is performed to check if the mask prevented the susceptible human from being infected.

 __Valid values__: [0,1]